mahabubul1/laravel-crud-and-repository-generator/README.md

 php artisan crud:make ModelName
 ```

-#### If what want to make controller in folder.
+### If what want to make controller in folder.
 Just run the below command.

 ```
 php artisan crud:make FolderName/ModelName;
 ```

-### If what want to make Repository Pattern.
+### If what want to make controller in folder with Repository Pattern.
 Just run the below command.

 ```
 php artisan crud:make FolderName/ModelName --rep;
 ```
-# Or
+### If what want to make controller in folder without Repository Pattern.
+Just run the below command.

 ```
-php artisan crud:make FolderName/ModelName --rep;
+php artisan crud:make FolderName/ModelName ;
 ```